 Earth for All – A Survival Guide for Humanity

 Published 2022 – Five decades ago, The Limits to Growth shocked the world by showing that population and industrial growth were pushing humanity towards a cliff.
-Today the world recognizes that we are now at the cliff edge: Earth has crossed multiple planetary boundaries while widespread inequality is causing deep instabilities in societies.
+Today, the world recognises that we are now at the cliff edge: Earth has crossed multiple planetary boundaries while widespread inequality is causing deep instabilities in societies.
 There seems to be no way out.

 • Two alternative scenarios – Too-Little-Too-Late vs The Giant Leap – and what they mean for our collective future

-• Five system-shifting steps that can upend poverty and inequality, lift up marginalized people, and transform our food and energy systems by 2050
+• Five system-shifting steps that can upend poverty and inequality, lift up marginalised people and transform our food and energy systems by 2050

 • A clear pathway to reboot our global economic system so it works for all people and the planet.